markweitzel/testStuff/.github/ISSUE_TEMPLATE/api-review-request.md

 ---
 name: API Review Request
-about: API to review...
+about: API Review Request
 title: API Review Request
-labels: documentation
+labels: REVIEW
 assignees: ''

 ---

-Link to Swagger:
+Service name:

+Is this a new service?
+- [ ] Yes
+- [ ] No

+Has your service already been deployed?
+- [ ] No, not yet
+- [ ] Yes, we are in preview
+- [ ] Yes, we are GA

+Description of the material to be reviewed/changed:

-Link to PR:
+Link to swagger:

-...
+Link to PR created against azure/azure-rest-api-specs with the swagger definition of the API

+Preferred time zone: